PCPCM Panel Size Calculation

 Any patient listed on more than one provider’s CPAR panel is considered to be in “Conflict”.
 These patients will be listed on the physician’s CPAR Conflict Report, which their Panel Administrator can download from the CPAR Portal.

-If you are experiencing a technical issue on your AMA Member Portal or have questions about the accuracy of your PCCM Panel Calculation, we suggest you explore these resources:
+If you are experiencing a technical issue on your AMA Member Portal or have questions about the accuracy of your PCPCM Panel Calculation, we suggest you explore these resources:

-Please note: your AMA Member Dashboard is populated by data provided by Alberta Health and support from AMA may be limited.
-For PCCM Panel calculation accuracy concerns, please reach out to:
+Please note: your AMA Member Dashboard is populated by data provided by Primary and Preventative Health Services, and support from AMA may be limited.
+For PCPCM Panel calculation accuracy concerns, please reach out to:

 -